-If you choose one of the city's ubiquitous yellow cabs, expect to pay for the privilege of getting in, and then charges accrue for each fifth of a mile traveled.
+If you choose one of the city's iconic yellow cabs, expect to pay for the privilege of getting in, and know that charges accrue for each fifth of a mile traveled.
 You also pay for every idle minute in traffic, and a surcharge at night.
 Conventional tips are in the 15 percent range.

 One of the great New York experiences is riding the world-famous Staten Island Ferry.
 A round trip is free.

-Ferries also run to La Guardia Airport, Yankee and Shea Stadiums (in season) and a variety of other locations.
-Check the NYDOT web site for schedules and prices.
+Ferries also run to a variety of other locations.
+Check the NYDOT website for schedules and prices.

 04 of 06

 New York can be an expensive city, with pricey admission fees and tours that will challenge your travel budget.
 Yet, there are free opportunities for sight-seeing and visiting museums and attractions.
 Some of the best New York experiences won't cost you a dime.

 Walking the Brooklyn Bridge is always fun to do in mild weather.
 And when it's chilly head to a museum on a free museum day.